-It's quickly gaining in popularity because it's seen as a way to increase profits from sales without raising your advertising spend.
+It's quickly gaining in popularity because it's seen as a way to monitoring profits from sales.

-Conversion rate optimization is so important because it allows you to lower your customer acquisition costs by getting more value from the visitors and users you already have.
-By optimizing your conversion rate you can increase revenue per visitor, acquire more customers, and grow your business.
+Conversion rate optimization is so important because it allows you to monitor your customer acquisition costs by getting more value from the visitors and users you already have.
+By optimizing your conversion rate you can increase revenue per visitor, lower customer acquisition costs, acquire more customers, and grow your business.

-If you increase your conversion rate from 1% to 2%, you'd double your leads and your customers
+If you increase your conversion rate from 1% to 2%, you'd double your leads and the sales.

 How can I calculate the conversion rate on e-ecommerce?

-I expose these 3 different ways to calculate in order to give you a plenty of choices to understand the main basis for calculation.
+I explain 3 different ways to calculate and give you a plenty of choices to understand the main basis for calculation.

 As we mentioned earlier, to calculate conversion rate, you must divide your number of conversions (or leads generated) by your number of visitors (or web traffic), and then multiply that number by 100 to get the percentage.